Peter Franchot

-Peter Van Rensselaer Franchot (born November 25, 1947) is an American politician who was the 33rd Comptroller of Maryland.
+Peter Van Rensselaer Franchot (born November 25, 1947) is an American politician who served as the 33rd comptroller of Maryland, from 2007 to 2023.
 A member of the Democratic Party, Franchot served for 20 years in the Maryland House of Delegates representing Takoma Park and Silver Spring.

-He was elected comptroller in 2006, and was subsequently re-elected three times.
+Franchot was elected comptroller in 2006, defeating incumbent William Donald Schaefer in the Democratic primary, and was subsequently re-elected three times.
+During his tenure, Franchot supported efforts to expand Interstate 270 and the Capital Beltway, deregulate the state's craft beer economy, and pressure Baltimore County officials to replace aging air condition equipment in public schools.
+He opposed initiatives to legalize and later expand gambling in Maryland.
+After Republican Larry Hogan defeated Democrat Anthony Brown in the 2014 Maryland gubernatorial election, Franchot pledged a bipartisan alliance with Hogan, whom he worked with to support various causes on the Maryland Board of Public Works.

 Franchot unsuccessfully ran for governor of Maryland in 2022, placing third in the Democratic primary behind Tom Perez and Wes Moore.

 Early life and education

 Franchot was born in New Haven, Connecticut, and attended Phillips Academy in Andover, Massachusetts.
 He attended Amherst College, but later left to join the presidential campaign of Senator Eugene McCarthy.
 After serving in the United States Army from 1968 to 1970, Franchot again attended Amherst, earning a Bachelor of Arts degree in English in 1973.
 He graduated from Northeastern University School of Law with a Juris Doctor in 1978.

 Career

 After graduating from law school, Franchot worked as legislative counsel for the Union of Concerned Scientists.
 He then served as staff director for then-Congressman Ed Markey from 1980 to 1986.
 After his election to the Maryland House of Delegates in 1986, Franchot was a self-employed business development consultant.